superlinked/VectorHub/docs/articles/vector_search_based_recommender_system.md

-# Building a Vector-based Search System for recommendations
+# Step-by-Step Tutorial on Vector-Powered Movie Search for Beginners

 ## Overview